ggodpl/WakaTimeGD/README.md

 ## Features
 - **Automatic time tracking** - Tracks editing and playtesting sessions in the background
-- **Local statistics** - View weekly and all-time project breakdowns
+- **Local statistics** - View project breakdowns with activity charts for each week
 - **WakaTime integration** - Optional sync with the WakaTime dashboard

 ## Setup